 OWSD programmes are designed to support women scientists from developing countries.
-You may be just starting out on a scientific career and would like to meet or contact other women in your field (OWSD Members), or you might be thinking of doing a PhD but you don't have the funds (OWSD Fellowships), or perhaps you already have a PhD and are now a lecturer in your department but really need some international recognition for the great work you do (OWSD Awards).
-Or perhaps there have been one or two important role models or mentors who have given you crucial support and you are now at a stage in your career where you would like to 'give something back' and pass on some tips and advice to young women just starting out (OWSD Mentors).
+You may be just starting out on a scientific career and would like to meet or contact other women in your field (OWSD Members), or you might be thinking of doing a PhD but you don't have the funds (OWSD PhD Fellowships).
+Perhaps you already have a PhD and are now a lecturer in your department but need funding for your research (Early Career Women Scientists Fellowship).
+Or perhaps you have built a strong research career but need some international recognition for the great work you do (OWSD Awards).
 OWSD has a programme or activity at each stage of your career.

 Full Membership is open to women scientists or technologists who have completed a master-degree or higher in the sciences, engineering or related fields and who are committed to the objectives of the Organization, from the developing and developed worlds.
 Currently there are over 4,000 members.Read more